 Step 4.
 Click "Apply Setting" > "Compress Now".
 When it finishes the compression, click "Download" to save it to your computer.

-Method 4.
-Compress Video Files without Losing Quality in Mobile
+4. Compress Video Files Without Losing Quality on Mobile

 When you put video quality at the top of your list, the best way to decrease video file is, undoubtedly, to use professional programs like VideoProc Converter, and then transfer the video to your mobile.
 But for people who stick to mobile methods of converting video to a smaller size with the least quality loss, we still have made tutorials workable for Android and iPhone individually.

 How to Compress Video Files without Losing Quality in Android

 Step 1.
 Download a video compressor from GooglePlay, e.g. Video Compressor Panda.
 It has been rated 4.5 out of 5 in the app store.

 Step 2.
 When the installation is done, launch this video compressor on your Android phone.
 Choose yes when it asks for your permission to access the local multimedia library.
 Next, find and tick the video you want to compress.